-- a) The issuance of a variance to construct a structure below the base of flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage, and - b) Such construction below the flood protection elevation increases risks to life and property. - 4.
+- a) The issuance of a variance to construct a structure below the base of flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage, and - b) Such construction below the flood protection elevation increases risks to life and property.
+Such notification must be maintained with a record of all variance actions. - 4.
 The Zoning Administrator shall set a date for the public hearing before the Board of Adjustment in accordance with the public hearing requirements, Minnesota Statutes Section 394.26 and 394.27.
 Failure of any property owner or occupant to receive such notice shall not invalidate the proceeding, provided a bona-fide attempt to give such notice has been made. - 5.
 The Board of Adjustment shall hold the public hearing.
 The Board of Adjustment shall adopt findings based upon the evidence established during the hearing and shall act upon the variance within thirty five (35) days from the date of the public hearing. - 6.
 A certified copy of the approved variance shall be mailed to the petitioner. - 7.
 A certified copy of an approved variance, along with the legal description of the property, shall be transmitted to the County Recorder for recording. - 8.
-The Board of Adjustment's decision granting the variance to the Floodway, Flood Fringe (FFA and FFB), Flood Plain District and Shoreland District, and River Corridor District must be sent to the Commissioner or the Commissioner's designated representative and postmarked within at least ten (10) days of the public hearing. - The Zoning Administrator shall submit a copy of the decisions and summary of the public record/testimony and the findings of fact and conclusions for the Board of Adjustment's decision postmarked within ten (10) days of the decision.
+The Board of Adjustment's decision granting the variance to the Floodway, Flood Fringe (FFA and FFB), Flood Plain District and Shoreland District, and River Corridor District must be sent to the Commissioner or the Commissioner's designated representative and postmarked within at least ten (10) days of the public hearing. - The Zoning Administrator shall submit a copy of the decisions and summary of the public record/testimony and the findings of fact and conclusions for the Board of Adjustment's decision postmarked within ten (10) days of the decision. - 10.
+No application for a variance which has been denied wholly or in part shall be reconsidered for a period of six (6) months from the date of said order of denial, except on the grounds of new evidence or proof of change on conditions found to be valid.